Your College Journey Starts Here

 Your FAFSA may work differently if:

-These situations are more common than many students realize.
-If one applies to you, don’t guess.
+These situations are more common than they seem — if one applies to you, don’t guess.

 A legal guardian is an adult a court has given legal responsibility for a child.
 Examples can include: